LociKit/vucense-articles-readme/README.md

 ---

-#### 7. The New AI Power Stack: Military, Big Tech & States 2026
+#### 11. The New AI Power Stack: Military, Big Tech & States 2026

 > AI is now core to national power.
-We examine how militaries, hyperscalers, and sovereign states are co-creating the new global order around AI…
+We examine how militaries,

 **🔗 URL:** [Read Article](https://vucense.com/ai-intelligence/ai-infrastructure/new-ai-power-stack-military-big-tech-states-2026/)